Our seed potatoes for 2025 have now arrived with a good selection of first early, second early and maincrop potatoes available to order.

-For those who are planting outside, you can start “chitting” your early seed potatoes in February, by placing them in shallow trays (I usually use egg boxes, standing one potato in each egg 'cup' with the eye I want to sprout on top) in a light (with indirect sunlight), frost-free room.
-This should provide you with sturdy green shoots by March which will give them a head start when planting out.
+For those who are planting outside, you can start “chitting” your early seed potatoes in February, by placing them in shallow trays or egg boxes, standing them with the eye you want to sprout on top.
+Place them in indirect sunlight in a frost-free room and this should provide you with sturdy green shoots by March which will give them a head start when planting out.

 As a general rule of thumb, your first earlies will be planted out in mid March with many seeing St. Patrick's day as the start of the planting season for potatoes.
 Second earlies can then follow in early April with your Maincrop planted soon after in mid to late April.